megamsys/nilavu/README.md

 5. Follow the guidelines to start developing your application.
 You can find the following resources handy:

-* The Getting Started Guide: http://edgeguides.rubyonrails.org
+* The Getting Started Guide: http://guides.rubyonrails.org
 * Ruby on Rails Tutorial Book: http://www.railstutorial.org/

 #### TO - DO

-* Record Cloud Runs
-* Stream Logs, Metrics
+* Dashboard Metrics integration in progress using angular
 * Integrate to Paypal, bitcoin
-* Interface to megam_api

 # License